World Beyond War

 World Beyond War (distinct from Beyond War) is an anti-war organization with chapters and affiliates in about two dozen countries.
 The organization bills itself as "a global nonviolent movement to end war and establish a just and sustainable peace."
 It is opposed to the very institution of war and not just individual wars.
-World Beyond War pursues the abolition of war through regional organizing along with global campaigns to close military bases and divest from corporations that profit from war and weapon sales.
+World Beyond War pursues the abolition of war through regional organizing along with global campaigns to close military bases and divest from corporations that profit from wars.

 The organization was founded in January 2014 by David Swanson, Leah Bolger and David Hartsough.
 The global organization is headquartered in Chartlottesville, Virginia.
 World Beyond War is a grassroots organization funded by small donors.
-The nonprofit organization is a fiscal affiliate of Alliance for Global Justice.
+The nonprofit organization is a fiscal affiliate of Alliance.

-World Beyond War publishes books, maintains a speakers bureau, funds the installation of billboards, hosts conferences, organizes protests, and produces webinars.
-Its book, A Global Security System: An Alternative to War, has been updated and published annually since 2015.